fiffeek/hyprwhenthen/README.md

 ## Related Projects

+### Event Automation Tools
-- [Pyprland](https://github.com/hyprland-community/pyprland) - Pure hypr IPC Python automation
+- [**Pyprland**](https://github.com/hyprland-community/pyprland) - Full-featured Python automation framework with plugins for Hyprland window management, scratchpads, and workspace management
-- [Shellevents](https://github.com/hyprwm/contrib/tree/main/shellevents) - Invoke shell functions in response to Hyprland socket2 events
+- [**Shellevents**](https://github.com/hyprwm/contrib/tree/main/shellevents) - Lightweight bash script that invokes shell functions in response to Hyprland socket2 events
+- [**hyprevents**](https://github.com/vilari-mickopf/hyprevents) - Enhanced fork of shellevents with additional features and improvements
-- [hyprevents](https://github.com/vilari-mickopf/hyprevents/tree/master) - Fork of the above
+- [**hypr-eventsockets**](https://github.com/hyprwm/contrib/tree/main/hypr-eventsockets) - Collection of event-driven scripts for Hyprland automation

+### Advantages of `hyprwhenthen`

+- Regex pattern matching: Flexible filtering with capture groups for dynamic actions
+- Concurrent processing: Multi-worker architecture for high-performance automation
+- Minimal dependencies: Single binary with no runtime dependencies
+- Events processing ordering: You can define ordering dependencies
+- Run any script: It is up to the user what to run, can be any script, the event context can be automatically captured